Learning a Gaussian Mixture for Sparsity Regularization in Inverse Problems: Introduction

 The Bayes estimator cannot be directly employed as a solution to the statistical inverse problem because it requires the knowledge of the full probability distribution $\rho$.
 Supervised learning techniques can be used to find a good approximation when a finite amount of data is available.
 However, a suitable class of functions (hypothesis space) must be chosen to obtain a good approximation.

-Our main contribution is the development of supervised and unsupervised learning schemes to approximate the Bayes estimator.
+Our main contribution is the development of supervised and unsupervised learning schemes to approximate the Bayes estimator {when a (degenerate) Gaussian Mixture model is assumed as a prior on $X$}.
 This is done thanks to an explicit expression for the MMSE, which is usually not available for general probability distributions underlying the data and the noise.
 The proposed training schemes are based on the observation that the explicit expression of the MMSE can be seen as a two-layer neural network, which can be easily trained using stochastic optimization and back-propagation.
 In particular, we find a strong similarity of our network with a single self-attention layer, a building block of the well-known transformer architecture \cite{vaswani2017attention}: our results provide a novel statistical interpretation of the attention mechanism.

+{As carefully presented in Section \ref{sec:our_alg}, the supervised technique performs an empirical risk minimization within the hypothesis class $\mathcal{H}$ of Bayes estimators of Gaussian Mixture models, the means and the covariance matrices of the mixture being learnable parameters.
+The unsupervised one, instead, approximates the Bayes estimator relying on suitable clustering techniques and empirical estimates for the means and covariances.}

 After the training, our network/algorithm can be used as an alternative to classical sparse optimization approaches.
 We perform extensive numerical comparisons of our approach with well-known sparsity-promoting algorithms: LASSO, group LASSO, iterative hard thresholding (IHT), and sparse coding/dictionary learning.
-The tests are done by performing denoising and deblurring on several 1D datasets.
+The tests are done by performing denoising and deblurring on several {datasets of (discretized) 1D signals}.
 In all experiments, our method outperforms the others, in the MSE.
 Our method can be seen as a new paradigm for both sparse optimization and dictionary learning for sparse data.

 The main limitation of our strategy is represented by the number of parameters that need to be estimated to identify the optimal regularizer.
 It is easy to show that this number grows as $L n^2$, being $L$ the number of components of the Gaussian mixture model.
 If the unknown $X$ is simply assumed to be $s$-sparse, namely, that its support is contained in any possible $s-$dimensional coordinate subspace in $\R^n$, we should consider $L=\binom{n}{s}$, which is prohibitive in most applications.
 This is why our method is best suited for cases of \textit{structured} sparsity, in which the support of $X$ consists of a restricted number of subspaces, which is the case of group sparsity \cite{yuan2006model}, for instance.